Makoa Trucking Plans Expansion

 Last Wednesday, the Molokai Planning Commission approved a Special Management Area (SMA) Minor Permit for New Horizon Enterprises, Inc. dba Makoa Trucking & Services.
 The project must begin no later than Sept.
 30, 2017 and must be completed within two years of the start date.

 Makoa Trucking Co-owner Chris Mebille said in recent years their expanding storage business has left less room for their trucking operations.
-The new warehouse would provide a place for truck storage and maintenance.
+The new warehouse would provide a place for trucking storage and maintenance.
 Businesses can improve their logistics processes if they partner with warehousing providers or invest in their own logistics department.
 Those who have their own trucking department may consider upgrading the their fleet’s daschcam and gps tracking features.